 We offer eighteen (18) hours of classroom instruction to train students.
 The course is offered at different paces based on students' current course level in math and English.
 Students are placed in Pace A Math if enrolled in a level-three math course or above; students are placed in Pace B Math if enrolled in a level-two math course or below.
 The same occurs for English and science.

 Our program includes two (2) full-length practice exams to acquaint students with the test format and pacing; these tests gauge improvement during the program.
 We provide all materials, in-depth teacher instruction, and guided practice with test-taking strategies.
 Instruction will be after school every day--Mondays through Thursdays--at the Winnetka campus.
-The fee is $350, but reduced to $325 for online registrations completed on our payment page.
+The fee is $375 and online registration is completed on our